alexeyinkin/eb-1a/1-process/README.md

 For the Russian police certificate,
-I notarized the translation I sent to the NVC earlier but have forgotten to scan it for my records.
+I notarized the translation I sent to the NVC earlier but forgot to scan it for my records.

 ### Court Records

-I notarized the translation I submitted to the NVC but have forgotten to scan it for my records.
+I notarized the translation I submitted to the NVC but forgot to scan it for my records.

 ### Military Records

-I translated the pages I omitted when sending to the NVC and notarized the translation but have forgotten to scan it for my records.
+I translated the pages I omitted when sending to the NVC and notarized the translation but forgot to scan it for my records.

 [![](media/military_public_preview.png)](media/military_public.pdf)